Rice basketball is headed in the right direction and Scott Pera has been tasked with turning that momentum into meaningful results in 2020 and beyond.

 “It’s a process, it’s a growth, it’s a vision that now is really, really exciting.
 We enter Year 4 with this group coming back,” Pera said.
 “I’m looking forward to seeing these guys make the next step.”

 By his own standard, Pera’s team should be a contender in Conference USA next season.
 Whether or not they reach that mantel will be determined by their effort and focus from now until November.
 Pera will put in the work.
 If he can get his team to maintain his level of focus, the future of Rice basketball could be as bright as he believes it to be.
-Only time will tell.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+Only time will tell.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.